pvstodghill/pipeline-rnaseq/README.md

 For the `example` data,

 1. Copy `example/config.bash` to  `config.bash`.
+2. Optionally, copy `example/config07.bash` to  `config07.bash`.

 To run the pipeline on your own data,

 1. Copy `config.template.bash` to `config.bash`.
+Edit `config.bash`
-2. Edit `config.bash` according to your needs and local environment.
+   according to your needs and local environment.
+2. Optionally,  `config07.template.bash` to `config07.bash` and edit.

 ## Running the pipeline